-Brosseau gets revenge as Rays beat Yankees again, 5-2
+Brosseau gets payback as Rays beat Yankees again, 5-2

 Rays: Host the Miami Marlins in the opener of a three-game series Friday.
 Rookie LHP Josh Fleming (2-0, 1.74 ERA) opposes RHP Pablo López (3-2, 2.10).

-Yankees: Visit the crosstown New York Mets in a makeup Thursday for the final Subway Series game of the season.
-LHP J.A.
+Yankees: Visit the crosstown New York Mets in a makeup Thursday, the final Subway Series game of the season.
+Yankees LHP J.A.
 Happ (1-1, 4.05 ERA) opposes RHP Robert Gsellman (0-0, 4.19).

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports